-It goes without saying that all chaplain assistants and RPs first attend boot camp for their chosen branch of service.
+All chaplain assistants and RPs first attend boot camp for their chosen branch of service.

-Afterward, Army 56Ms are trained at the Chaplain Center and School at Fort Jackson, South Carolina.
+Afterward, Army 56Ms are trained at the Chaplain Center and School at Fort Jackson, S.C.
 Fort Jackson is also home to the Navy Chaplaincy School and Center, which receives new Navy RPs.
 Air Force 5Rs attend training at Maxwell Air Force Base in Alabama.
 All three courses can be completed in under two months.

 You might be surprised to find quite a few professional certifications recommended for chaplain assistants, but this just proves the diverse nature of their duties: